redpanda-data/connect/website/docs/components/inputs/kafka.md

 Type: `bool`
 Default: `true`

+### `checkpoint_limit`

+EXPERIMENTAL: The maximum number of messages of the same topic and partition that can be processed at a given time.
+Increasing this limit enables parallel processing and batching at the output level to work on individual partitions.
+Any given offset will not be committed unless all messages under that offset are delivered in order to preserve at least once delivery guarantees.

+Type: `number`
+Default: `1`

 ### `commit_period`

 The period of time between each commit of the current partition offsets.
 Offsets are always committed during shutdown.